Research into treating bowel cancer

 The National Institute for Health and Care Evidence (NICE) has guidelines about this.
 You can read their report on the NICE website.
 They say that there is limited evidence for the safety of this type of operation, and it is not clear how well it works.
 But it may be helpful for some people with liver cancer.
 People having the surgery must have full information about the possible risks and benefits.

 You can find out more about surgery trials for bowel cancer on our clinical trials database.
-Go to the advanced trials search and choose 'bowel' from the dropdown menu of cancer types and 'surgery' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 The EPA colo study is looking at a fish oil supplement called eicosapentaenoic acid or EPA to see if it improves recovery after surgery for bowel cancer.
 If you have surgery to treat bowel cancer, you may have some muscle wasting which may affect how quickly you recover from surgery.
 EPA is an omega 3 fatty acid found in fish oil and oily fish.
 Researchers believe that EPA may improve recovery after surgery by preserving muscle that often wastes away after major surgery or due to cancer.
 In this study, half the people taking part will take EPA before surgery and for 3 weeks afterwards.
 The other half will take dummy capsules (placebos).